xdspacelab/openvslam/docs/installation.rst

 ..
 NOTE ::

-    You can use :ref:`Docker <chapter-docker>` instead of preparing the dependencies manually.
+    Docker users can use :ref:`Docker <chapter-docker>` instead of preparing the dependencies manually.

 .. _section-dependencies: